KyleOndy/kyleondy.com/provider/pages/hire.markdown

 ---
 title: Kyle is Available for Hire
 published: 2015-12-12
-modified: 2016-01-25
+modified: 2016-08-12
 comments: off
 ---

+# Working with Kyle

+I am always open to the opportunity to work with the right people and organization.

 ## When

-As soon as you need to fill a position.
-I am actively seeking a new job opportunity to tackle new challenges.
+I am actively seeking a new opportunity that will challenge me and allow both personal and professional growth.

 ## Where

 I currently reside in the Central NJ / NYC Area.
+I would prefer a job not tied to an office, but I am am open to work within my geographic area.
 At this time I **am not** willing to relocate.
-I am open to work anywhere in this area, or to work remotely for a company based anywhere.

 ## About Me

-Check my [**resume**](/static/resume/Kyle.Ondy-Resume.pdf) ([pgp signature](/static/resume/Kyle.Ondy-Resume.pdf.sig)) for a formal overview of my experience.
+Check my [**resume** (PDF Warning)](/static/resume/Kyle.Ondy-Resume.pdf) ([pgp signature](/static/resume/Kyle.Ondy-Resume.pdf.sig)) for a formal overview of my professional experience.

 I enjoy enjoying what I do for a living.
-What I get paid to do should be more than a job, I should believe in what I am doing.
 I prefer to work in interesting and uncommon areas; hardware, crypto, security, FP, etc.

 I loath inefficiencies, particularly easily eliminated inefficiencies.